godcandidate/bookstore_webApp/README.md

 The **Bookstore Web Application** is a modern eCommerce platform built using **React.js** to manage and sell books online.
 The application is containerized using **Docker**, deployed on **AWS EC2**, and managed through a robust **CI/CD pipeline** powered by **Jenkins**.
 It provides a seamless user experience with features like book listings, shopping cart functionality, and order management.

-This project demonstrates best practices in software development, including automated testing, continuous integration, and deployment.

 ---